protickr/code-gudam/laravel-lamp-ubuntu-deployment.md

-# How to deploy a laravel application on digitalocean droplet (Ubuntu LAMP stack).
+# How to deploy a laravel application on digitalocean droplet (Ubuntu LAMP stack)

 ### Including
 	* SSH